Damilare28/WEB-STACK-IMPLEMENTATION-LAMP-STACK-IN-AWS/README.md

 Note: it's best to remove the file you created as it contains sensitive information about your PHP environment -and your Ubuntu server.

       $ sudo rm /var/www/projectlamp/index.php
+## Conclusion
+      At the end of this project, it was possible to set up a web server environment for hosting dynamic websites and web applications by using Lamp Stack.